paladin-t/b8/docs/why.md

 ## What's next?

 There are plans for new features.
-But the most important thing while maintaining a development tool is, I cannot absolutely change existing behaviours after it's available for users.
+But it's a little different from other softwares when making a development tool, with new programming language and API.
+The most important thing while making it is, I cannot absolutely change existing behaviours after it's available for you.
 So it's a cautious progress.

 Besides, I already got an idea of porting BASIC8 to other platforms, and making standalone players; yet details to be determined.